mcpt/learning/content/game-dev/part-i/challenge.md

 When we are displaying balloons, we will call this method and use the converted values in order to display our balloon.

 {{% notice info "Challenge" %}}
-While this method is already provided within the templates, we encourage you to try and come up with a solution yourself!
+While this method is already implemented in the templates, we encourage you to try and come up with a solution yourself!

-You will have the opportunity to **submit** an **explanation** to how such a method would work, earning up to **100** extra points for the **Game Jam**, on top of the **200** participation points.
+Create an **written explanation** on how such a method would work in theory, earning up to **100** extra points for the Game Jam, on top of the **200** participation points.

-After submissions close, a full solution behind our implemented method will be provided, explaining exactly how everything works!
+After submissions close, we’ll offer our own explanation, explaining exactly how everything in the template works!
 {{% /notice %}}